 - Blockchain technology has the potential to bring benefits that transcend beyond digital currency.
 Many corporate applications may be built on private blockchain networks, which allow enterprises to regulate who enters:

-- Many organisations now offer private network solutions to trace product supply chains more effectively based on blockchain technology.
-Companies can, for example, utilise the technology to determine where recalled food products were shipped and sold swiftly.
+- Many organizations now offer private network solutions to trace product supply chains more effectively based on blockchain technology.
+Companies can, for example, utilize the technology to determine where recalled food products were shipped and sold swiftly.